Ron Griffiths Library web page by Tom Brennan

 Ron Griffiths, April 27, 2013

 Ron Griffiths is only known by most Badfinger fans because of his Iveys song "Dear Angie" and his solid bass playing, but Ron contributed a lot more to the group than most people realize.
 He also sang lead on Pete Ham's song "Sali Bloo" and other unreleased Pete Ham compositions.
 He was also supposed to sing lead on Ham's song "Midnight Sun" but missed the chance because of his illness with the chicken pox.
+[The demo version with Ron singing lead can be heard on the Golden Delicious Demos CD collection of Iveys demos].
 In addition, he contributed greatly to The Iveys' vocal sound, supplying an important part to their 3-part harmonies, as well as being able to sing in many styles with a wide vocal range.
 He sang harmonies to Tom Evans' lead vocals on the hit songs, "Maybe Tomorrow" and "Come And Get It".
 Below is a partial list of Ron Griffiths' contribution to The Iveys vocally and from his songwriting.

 Ron Griffiths' compositions